-Updated in connection

-ESA 2010 table 0200, Deadline with EDP reporting Transmissions First transmission by the

-Main aggregates general Year t-1, Yes. end of February.
-Possible

-government, deadline 90 days.
-103. update by the end of

-Annual acadinic >0 days.
-March.
-Update by the

-end of May, Mid-

-September and a possible

-update in the end of

-September and an update

-0000 in late November.

-0900, Detailed tax and social Year t-1, Yes.
-The same as table 0200.

-contribution receipts by deadline 9 months. res.

-type of tax or social deaunite 9 monuis.

-contribution and

-receiving subsector for

-General Government,

-Annual

-0999 (NTL), The same as table 0200.

-National tax list, Year t-1, Yes.

-Annual 1100, deadline 9 months.
-Year t-1.
-Yes.
-A first transmission in

-Expenditure of general deadline 12 months.
-Ies. late November or in the

-government by function deadine 12 montuis. beginning of December

-Be formition of random referring to previous

-year.
-Then

-updates/revisions

-corresponding to

-transmissions of table

-25 0200.

-25, Quarterly Non-Financial Quarterly t-1, Yes.
-The same as table 0200.

-Accounts of General deadline 90 days.
-1 C 5.

-Government deddinie 90 days.

-2700, Transmitted end of

-Quarterly financial Quarterly t-1, Yes.
-March, end of June, end

-account of general deadline 90 days of September, end of

-government December.

-2800, X 7 Transmitted end of

-Quarterly government debt Quarterly t-1, deadline 90 days Yes.
-March, end of June, end of September, end of

-deadime 90 days of September, end of December.

-Table 25 is not part of ESA 2010 Transmission Progra hut is delivered to Eurost
+ESA 2010 table Deadline Updated in connection with EDP reporting Transmissions 0200, Main aggregates general government, Annual Year t-1, deadline 3 months and 9 months Yes First transmission by the end of February.
+Possible update by the end of March.
+Update by the end of May, August and possible update in the end of September and an update in late November, next February and March the following year with a final outcome in May year t+2.
+0900, Detailed tax and social contribution receipts by type of tax or social contribution and receiving subsector for General Government, Annual Year t-1, deadline 9 months Yes The same as table 0200 0999 (NTL), National tax list, Annual Year t-1, deadline 9 months Yes The same as table 0200 1100, Expenditure of general government by function Year t-1, deadline 12 months Yes A first transmission in late November referring to previous year.
+Then updates/revisions corresponding to transmissions of table 0200

+25, Quarterly Non- Financial Accounts of General Government Quarterly t- 1, deadline 3 months Yes The same as table 0200 2700, Quarterly financial account of general government Quarterly t- 1, deadline 3 months Yes Transmitted end of March, end of June, end of June, end of September, end of December 2800, Quarterly government debt Quarterly t- 1, deadline 3 months Yes Transmitted end of March, end of June, end of June, end of September, end of December 2800, Annual t-1 Yes Transmitted in May

-\Table 25 is not part of ESA 2010 Transmission Program but is delivered to Eurostat based on a general agreement.
+^{}Table 25 is at present not part of ESA 2010 Transmission Program but is delivered to Eurostat based on a general agreement.
+Will change after ESA mid-term review 2024, and included in the Transmission Program.
 Also a seasonally adjusted version of table 25 is sent to Eurostat upon request on a regular basis.

-The tables can be found at SCB's website.
+The tables can be found on SCB's website.
 Tables 2700 and 2800 are currently not published.